-I have the honor to refer to discussions among representatives of our two Governments and other Governments relating to the importation into the United States for consumption of meats described below in paragraph I during the calendar year 1977.
-With the understanding that similar agreements will also be concluded for the calendar year 1977 with Governments of other countries which export substantial quantities of meat to the United States, I have the honor to propose the following agreement between our two Governments:
+I have the honor to refer to discussions among representatives of our two Governments and other Governments relating to the importation into United States for consumption of meats described below in paragraph I during the calendar year 1977.
+With the understanding that similar agreements also will be concluded for the calendar year 1977 with Governments of other countries which export substantial quantities of meat to the United States, I have the honor to propose the following agreement between our two Governments:

-1. For purposes of this agreement, the term "such meats" shall mean fresh, chilled or frozen cattle meat (item 106.10 of the Tariff Schedules of the United States), fresh, chilled or frozen meat of goats and sheep, except lambs (item 106.20 of the Tariff Schedules of the United States), and meats which, but for processing in foreign-trade zones, territories or possessions of the United States prior to entry, or withdrawal from warehouse, for consumption in United States of the United States) upon such entry, or withdrawal from warehouse, for consumption.

-2. This agreement, together with similar agreements with other countries which export to the United States substantial quantities of such meats, shall constitute the 1977 restraint program.
-Subject to paragraph 6, the permissible total quantity of imports of such meats into the United States for consumption during the calendar year 1977 from countries party to the 1977 restraint program shall be 1,196.9 million pounds, and the Government of Mexico and the Government of the United States of America shall respectively undertake responsibilities as set forth below for regulating exports to, and imports into, the United States pursuant to the 1977 restraint program.

-3. The Government of Mexico shall limit the quantity of such meats exported from Mexico as direct shipments or on a through bill of lading to the United States in such a manner that the quantity of such meats entered, or withdrawn from warehouse, for consumption in United States customs territory during the calendar year 1977 does not exceed 62.1 million pounds, or such greater quantity as may result from adjustments pursuant to paragraph 6.
+- 1. For purposes of this agreement, the term "such meats" shall mean fresh, chilled or frozen cattle meat (item 106.10 of the Tariff Schedules of the United States), fresh, chilled or frozen meat of goats and sheep, except lambs (item 106.20 of the Tariff Schedules of the United States), and meats which, but for processing in foreign-trade zones, territories or possessions of the United States prior to entry, or withdrawal from warehouse, for consumption in United States Customs Territory, would fall within the above descriptions (and items of the Tariff Schedules of the United States) upon such entry, or withdrawal from warehouse, for consumption. - 2.
+This agreement, together with similar agreements with other countries which export to the United States substantial quantities of such meats, shall constitute the 1977 restraint program.
+Subject to paragraph 6, the permissible total quantity of imports of such meats into the United States for consumption during the calendar year 1977 from countries party to the 1977 restraint program shall be 1196.9 million pounds, and the Government of Honduras and the Government of the United States of America shall respectively undertake responsibilities as set forth below for regulating exports to, and imports into, the United States pursuant to the 1977 restraint program. - 3.
+The Government of Honduras shall limit the quantity of such meats exported from Honduras as direct shipments or on a through bill of lading to the United States in such a manner that the quantity of such meats entered, or withdrawn from warehouse, for consumption in United States Customs Territory during the calendar year 1977 does not exceed 37.2 million pounds, or such greater quantity as may result from adjustments pursuant to paragraph 6. - 4.
+The Government of the United States of America may issue regulations limiting to 37.2 million pounds, or such greater quantity as may result from adjustments pursuant to paragraph 6, the quantity of such meats from Honduras which, during calendar year 1977, may be entered, or withdrawn from warehouse, for consumption, whether such meats were shipped directly or indirectly, provided that (a) such regulations shall not be employed to govern spacing within calendar year 1977 of entry, or withdrawal from warehouse, for consumption of such meats from Honduras, unless otherwise agreed, and (b) such regulations shall be issued after consultation pursuant to paragraph 6.
+It is understood that U.S. Customs statistics of entries, or withdrawal from warehouse, for consumption will be used for purposes of this agreement.
+Such statistics shall not include meats which have been refused entry because of failure to meet appropriate standards prescribed pursuant to the Federal Meat Inspection Act, as amended, and such meats will not be regarded as part of the quantity described in paragraph 3, as it may be increased pursuant to paragraph 6.

-1 Came into force on 10 February 1977, the date of the note in reply, with retroactive effect from 1 January 1977, in accordance with the provisions of the said notes.
+1 Came into force on 14 December 1976, the date of the note in reply, with effect from 1 January 1977, in accordance with the provisions of the said notes.